adriangb/scikeras/README.md

 ### Multi-input problems

 As mentioned above, `Scikit-Learn` does not support multi-input problems since `X` must be a sinlge `numpy.array`.
-However, in order to extend this functionality, the wrappers provide a `_pre_process_X` method that allows mapping a single `numpy.arary` to a multi-input `Keras` model.
+However, in order to extend this functionality, the wrappers provide a `_pre_process_X` method that allows mapping a single `numpy.arary` to a list of `numpy.array` for multi-input `Keras` models.
 For example:

 ```python3
 class FunctionalAPIMultiInputClassifier(KerasClassifier):